Oh no, you binged, it happened again! You find yourself in a binge, filled with regret and guilt after eating and you just don’t know what to do next.

 Gentle movement can be another great distraction and a way to self-soothe.
 Make sure you are not using exercise and movement to punish yourself for the calories eaten.
 But rather that it’s helping the body gain extra energy and promoting overall well-being.

-You might be on a weight loss journey or just simply trying to get back to a healthy lifestyle.
-Whatever your goals, the day of binge eating is NOT the time to push yourself with intense exercise.
+You might be trying to manage your weight or simply want to “get back on track” feeling healthier and binge-free.
+Whatever you’re trying to do long-term, the binge eating day is NOT the time to push yourself with intense exercise.

 Perhaps you’re also experiencing water retention, which is perpetuating the cycle of binge eating and food restriction.
 Keep in mind that it is temporary and it’s just your body trying to cope with the quantity of food.
 Gentle exercise can certainly be helpful, but it’s important to stay mindful.